Dry Suit FAQ - Frequently Asked Questions about drysuits

 Ko-ka-tat (with a long O) is from a northern Californian native American word for “into the water”.

 Yes.
 We can replace gaskets for you or you can repair them yourself.
 Click here to go to our in-house repairs page.
 We stock all sizes of Kokatat replacement gaskets, latex dry socks, and the tools to make it easy to replace your own gaskets.

 Click here for products and information on how to repair your gaskets and dry socks Gaskets and Dry Socks.

-When you are ready to order a dry suit, take a look at our on-line store or call George toll free at: .
+When you are ready to order a dry suit, take a look at our on-line store or call toll free and speak with our expert staff.